ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.11.0.md

 `Terminal Dimensions`

 : The terminal dimensions are based on your terminal emulator.
 TTE discovers the dimensions of your terminal emulator by calling  `shutil.get_terminal_size()`.
-Should there be an issue that prevents terminal dimension discovery, a fallback of `(80, 24)` is used.
+Should there an issue occur that prevents terminal dimension discovery, a fallback of `(80, 24)` is used.

 : In the image above, you can see the terminal as the black area on the left and right edges.
 This indicates the Canvas